Blackening Spice

 If you’re a fan of extra heat, there are countless ways that you can incorporate blackening seasoning into your favorite dishes!
 While this seasoning is usually used in seafood recipes, it pairs just as deliciously with chicken, beef, and other ingredients.
 Here are some suggestions for how to use it:

 - Steak: Give your pan-fried or grilled steaks a Cajun-style twist.
-These Black & Blue Steaks taste amazing with a rub of this seasoning!
+These black & blue steaks or steak bites taste amazing when rubbed with this seasoning.

-- Dips and Sauces: Spice up sauces, condiments, and dips like my Jambalaya Dip by adding a spoonful of blackening seasoning into the mix.
+- Dips and Sauces: Spice up sauces, condiments, and dips like my New Orleans-inspired jambalaya dip by adding a spoonful of blackening seasoning into the mix.

 More Pantry Staples